rasfmar/kuma/README.md

 ### What is this?

 A programming language I made in a day.
 I did not follow good code practices with this, but it works.
-It might also be considered Turing complete since it can emulate Conway's game of life which is Turing complete.
+It might also be considered Turing complete since it can emulate Conway's game of life, which is Turing complete.

 ### How does it work?